tohsakrat/save-and-load-draft-automatically/README.md

-# Upload by tohsakarat
+> It is first time for me to publish pakage on pakagist, Plz tell me if any problem> <

+# Save and Load Draft Automatically
-An extension for flarum that allows you to save/load drafts in browser storage automatically, and save drafts online automatically(require fof/drafts)
+An extension for flarum that allows you to save/load drafts in browser storage automatically, and ask your users to save drafts online automatically(require fof/drafts)

 ## Features

 - save/load drafts in browser storage automatically
-- ask for saving drafts online automatically(require fof/drafts)
+- ask for saving drafts online automatically when exit(require fof/drafts)
 - move cursor to end when minimize the composr (That will help users who have habbits to minimize and quote)

 ## Installation